cisagov/manage.get.gov/docs/operations/README.md

 # Deploy

 We have three types of environments: developer "sandboxes", `staging` and `stable`.
 Developers can deploy locally to their sandbox whenever they want.
 However, only our CD service can deploy to `staging` and `stable`, and it does so when we make tagged releases of `main`.
-For `staging`, this is done to ensure there is a non-production level test envirornment that can be used for user testing or for testing code before it is pushed to `stable`.
-Whereas `stable` is used to ensure that we have a "golden" environment to point to.
+For `staging`, this is done to ensure there is a non-production level test envirornment that can be used for user testing or for testing code before it is pushed to `stable`. `Staging` can be especially helpful when testing database changes or migrations that could have adververse affects in `stable`.
+On the other hand, `stable` is used to ensure that we have a "golden" environment to point to.
 We can refer to `stable` as our production environment and `staging` as our pre-production (pre-prod) environment.
+As such, code on main should always be tagged for `staging` before it is tagged for `stable`.

 You should make sure all of the USWDS assets are compiled and collected before deploying to your sandbox.
 To deploy locally to `sandbox`: